-- Step 1 Choose Systems > Inventory and Fault Status. - Step 2 In the Inventory and Fault Status pane, expand Rack Groups and select the Rack Group which contains the server. - Step 3 Click Rack Servers or Chassis.

-Note You can select any sub groups under Rack Groups . ------ --

-Step 4 From the More Actions drop-down list, choose Manage Tags.
+Step 1 Choose Systems > Inventory and Fault Status.
+Step 2 In the Inventory and Fault Status pane, expand Rack Groups and select the Rack Group which contains the server.
+Step 3 Click Rack Servers or Chassis.
+Note You can select any sub groups under Rack Groups.
+Step 4 From th ne More Actions drop-down list, choose Manage Tags.
+Note You can also right-click and choose the option.
 Step 5 Click + to add an entry to the Manage Tags table.
 Step 6 In the Add Entry to Tag screen, complete the following:

-Field Description Tag Name Select the tag name from the drop-down list and click Submit or create a new tag. a.
+Field Description Tag Name Select the tag name from the drop-down list and c Submit or create a new tag. lick a.
 Click the + icon. b.
-In the Create Tag window, do the following: 1.
-In the Name field, enter a descriptive name for the tag.
-2. In the Description field, enter a description of the tag.
-3. In the Type field, select String or Integer from the drop-down list.
-4. In the Possible Tag Values field, enter a possible value for the tag.
+In the Create Tag window, do the following : 1.
+In the Name field, enter a descriptive na for the tag. me 2.
+In the Description field, enter a descript of the tag. ion 3.
+In the Type field, select String or Integer f the drop-down list. rom 4.
+In the Possible Tag Values field, enter a possible value for the tag.
 5. Click Next.
 6. Click the + icon to add a new category. c.
-In the Add Entry to Entities window, from the Category drop-down list, choose the category.
-It can be one of the following: Physical_Compute category creates tag entities for a Rack Server.
-Administration category creates tag entities for users.
-Note You can also add tags for a chassis.
-For more information about adding tags for a chassis, see Adding Tags for Cisco UCS S3260 Rack Server, on page 163. d.
-Check the Rack Servers or Chassis check box. e.
+In the Add Entry to Entities window, from Category drop-down list, choose the categor can be one of the following: • Physical_Compute category creates ta entities for a Rack Server. ıg • Administration category creates tag ent for users. ities Note You can also add tags for a chassis For more information about adding tags for a chassis, see Adding Tags Cisco UCS S3260 Rack Server, or page 161. g for d.
+Check the Rack Servers or Chassis check b OX. e.
 Click Submit.
-Note The tags are displayed under the respective category according to the set taggable entities. f.
+Note The tags are displayed under the respective category according to th set taggable entities. ne f.
 In the confirmation dialog box, click OK .
 Tag Value Select the tag value from the drop-down list.